-I am an aspiring data scientist with strong skills in software engineering.
+I am a data scientist with strong skills in software engineering, natural language

-Born and raised in Texas to Brazilian immigrants, I'm currently a graduate
+processing, and applied machine learning.
+Born and raised in Texas to Brazilian

-free to take a look at my resume (last updated November 2024).
-If you're
+work, feel free to take a look at my

 Experience